Frequently Asked Questions

 Please make sure that you back up any system files before making changes and please ask your SysAdmin for assistance if you are unsure about editing these files.

-Please feel free to contact support@thefoundry.co.uk if you have any questions about this.
+Please feel free to contact the Support team if you have any questions about this.

 OpenFX is an open standard for visual effects plug-ins.
 It allows plug-ins written to the standard to work on any application that supports it.
 The long term aim of the project is to allow visual effects plug-ins to be written once and run on any host application.
 This avoids the current per application fragmentation of plug-in development and support, which causes much heartache to everyone, plug-in developers, application developers and end users alike.